How do I access my applicant status page?

 All applicants are notified of their admission decisions online via their applicant status page.
 Admitted students will also receive a letter through the mail.

-If you submitted a complete financial aid application, are admitted and qualify for need-based aid from Pomona, your financial aid package accompanies your letter of admission.
-If your family’s financial need could not be determined because of an incomplete application, please follow up with our Office of Financial Aid at (909) 621-8205 or email@example.com.
+If you submitted a complete financial aid application, are admitted and qualify for need-based aid from Pomona, your financial aid award accompanies your letter of admission.
+If your family’s financial need could not be determined because of an incomplete application, a letter explaining the additional information that is required has been included with your letter of admission.
+You may follow up with our Office of Financial Aid at email@example.com.

 I was wait-listed.
 What does that mean?